Above: Saharet in about 1898, as she appeared on numerous postcards.

 Unfortunately, a critical part of Clarice’s early story in Australia currently remains unknown.
 Who taught her to dance and particularly, what were the circumstances surrounding the obvious change in fortune that occurred between her birth in Melbourne in 1878 and her appearance as a dancer in the United States in 1891.
 We do not know how she paid her way from Melbourne to California or exactly when this occurred.
 Her parents had been so poor they could not afford a memorial for her sister Martha Lily when she died in early 1881, after suffering “convulsions”, probably the result of typhoid fever, then so prevalent in Melbourne.

 A later British account claimed she studied under US actress Minnie Palmer, who was in Melbourne in 1886-1887.
 Still another account claimed she worked for three years for well-known theatrical entrepreneur Harry Rickards.
 The most plausible accounts suggested she appeared on stage in Melbourne, performing in the corps de ballet at the Theatre Royal, under the direction of English choreographer Marie Reddall (who worked in Australia with her husband, Actor- Director E. W. Royce between 1886 and 1892).
+There could be truth in all these claims.

 Left: Saharet appears in print in The San Francisco Examiner, California, March 4, 1894